SunnySummit/PLUMGEN/README.txt

 	-Is this a paid app?
 	No, although donations are accepted.

-	-Will my exported biome mods break after game updates?
+	-Will my exported biome mod break after game updates?
+	If it breaks, import your mod and export it again.
+Note: wait for MBINCompiler to update after game updates (see: https://github.com/monkeyman192/MBINCompiler/releases).
-	They can with fundamental changes to game structure or game files.
-When/if this happens, wait for a PLUMGEN update, then download the app again.
+	Although rare, if a new game update fundamentally changes game structure or biome files, wait for a PLUMGEN update, then download the app again.

 	-The PLUMGEN window looks blurry and parts are cut-off by the edge of the window, like the tooltip.
 	This shouldn't happen after v1.0.
 If it does, please let me know.